-In case number 120800814, a class action filed in the Court of Common Pleas for Philadelphia County, Plaintiffs use the image of an “upside down umbrella with the fabric removed” as a “rough” analogy for the IVC filter’s appearance.
+In a class action filed in the Court of Common Pleas for Philadelphia County, plaintiffs use the image of an “upside down umbrella with the fabric removed” as a “rough” analogy for the IVC filter’s appearance.

 Because IVC filters are permeable, rather than solid, they allow blood flow to continue around the captured thrombus.
 Over time, anticoagulants found naturally in blood can break the clot down.